forax/design-pattern-reloaded/README.md

 - [state](src/main/java/state) delegates API implementation to an internal state object
 - [template_method](src/main/java/templatemethod) define a behavior with a generic part and a specific part
 - [typing](src/main/java/typing), 3 kinds of relations between a static type and a runtime class
-- [visitor](src/main/java/visitor), specify operations on a hierarchy of types outside that hierarchy
+- [visitor / pattern matching](src/main/java/visitor), specify operations on a hierarchy of types outside that hierarchy

 ## Old materials